Gain a deeper understanding of how I function as a leader, boss and person.

 What I also appreciate

-Critical thinking: Nothing is sacred, and “Because we’ve always done it this way” is not a work culture.
+Nothing is sacred, and “because that’s how we’ve always done it” is not a work culture.

-Self-reflection: Self-reflection is an essential part of our development.
-Without it, you miss many opportunities.
-If you still have little experience with self-reflection, I will be happy to improve your skills in this area.
+Self-reflection is an essential part of our development.
+Without it, many opportunities are missed.
+If you have little experience with self-reflection, I will be happy to improve your skills in this area.

-Empathy: Understanding our customers is incredibly important for developing the best products and services.
-Compassion for our colleagues is helping us to be a strong team.
+Understanding our customers is essential to developing the best products and services.
+Empathy for our colleagues helps us to be a strong team.

-I’ll always give you feedback on your performance in our One-On-Ones.
-If I’m worried about your performance, I’ll let you know.
-If you are concerned about your performance, please let me know.
+I’ll always give you feedback on your performance in our one-on-ones.
+If I’m concerned about your performance, I’ll let you know.
+If you are concerned about your performance, let me know.

 How you can help me

-Please communicate with me: One of my tasks is to provide context.
+One of my responsibilities is to provide context.
 Is there a lack of context?
-Let me know, and I will give you the necessary context.
-If this is not possible, I will try to find the required information.
+Let me know, and I will provide the necessary context.
+If this is impossible, I will try to find the required information.

 How to efficiently work and communicate with me

-Please don’t hold back: Challenge my ideas and opinions.
-Direct, candid feedback, ideally in the moment or directly after you have seen something you did not appreciate.
-Even better if you provide a suggestion on how I could improve.
+Challenge my ideas and opinions.
+Give me direct, candid feedback, ideally in the moment or after you have seen something you did not appreciate.
+It is even better if you suggest how I can improve.
 I appreciate positive feedback - if there is a valid reason for it.

-Ask me anything: I am as transparent as possible.
-Please understand that I might not be able to share personnel-related and confidential information.
+I will be as transparent as possible.
+Please understand that I may be unable to share personal and confidential information.

-No politics: No cc-ing of me to put pressure on the person you are writing to.
-Only escalate a conflict once you failed to resolve it yourself.
+Do not cc me to put pressure on the person you are writing to.
+Only escalate a conflict if you cannot resolve it yourself.

-Work in iterations: If you want my input rather ask me several times in the process instead of coming with the final end product.
-E.g., start with an outline of your idea, then bring it to 60%, then finalize it – and do problem-solving with me at these stages.
+If you want my input, ask me several times during the process rather than coming up with the final product.
+For example, start with an idea outline, get it to 60%, finalise it, and problem-solve with me at each stage.

-Act like an owner: Do your job.
-Don’t try to put your monkeys on my shoulder.
+Do your job.
+Don’t try to put your monkeys on my shoulders.
 If you need support or want your ideas challenged, I am always there to help.

-Disciplined meeting management: I expect an “Intention” and “Desired Outcome” in the meeting invite; something like the IDOARRT approach might help.
-When I feel that I cannot contribute to a meeting or that the meeting is poorly prepared, I will mention this to the moderator and ask the person whether I am required, and then I will leave.
+I expect an “Intention” and “Desired Outcome” in the meeting invitation; something like the IDOARRT approach might help.
+If I feel that I cannot contribute to a meeting or that the meeting is poorly prepared, I will tell the moderator and ask if I am needed, and then I will leave.
 I expect the meeting to be run efficiently and with respect for everyone’s time and contributions.

-Very few things are more important to me than having a conversation with you.
+Few things are more important to me than talking to you.
 If you want to talk, let’s talk.
 Have you heard a rumour?
-Do you need more clarification?
-Is something blocking your work?
+Do you need clarification?
+Is something getting in the way of your work?
 I prefer to know about these things sooner rather than later.
-Come by my place or write me a message.
-There is no reason to wait for the next One-On-One.
+Come and see me or send me a message.
+There is no need to wait for the next one-on-one.
 You can also book an appointment on my calendar at any time.
-I have a demanding job, and my calendar tends to fill up quickly.
-I can only think of a few things that might be more important than being there for you if you need me.
-So please don’t be shy and let me know if you need my help.
+I have a demanding job, and my diary fills up quickly.
+I can think of few things more important than being there for you when you need me.
+So please don’t be shy about letting me know if you need my help.
 I promise to make time for you whenever possible.

-Our One-On-One is your space where you can talk about anything you want.
-The meetings are primarily for you.
-Let me know how you feel, what you need, and other essential wishes.
-Share your thoughts about the team or your teammates and what your goals are.
-For me, One-On-Ones are not status meetings unless you want to talk about the status of a project.
+Our One-On-One is your space to talk about anything you want.
+The sessions are primarily for you.
+Let me know your feelings, needs and other essential requests.
+Share your thoughts about the team or your teammates and your goals.
+For me, one-on-ones are not status meetings unless you want to talk about the status of a project.
 I will set aside some time each week for you to meet face-to-face.
 Let me know if you need more time, and I will try to accommodate you.
 Experience has shown that writing down a few things you would like to discuss in advance is beneficial.

-I always want to give you clear and timely feedback and hope that you do the same to me.
-If you have feedback for me, please share it with me.
-It could be something you liked and want to see more of.
-It could also be something you thought I could do better.
-Maybe I screwed up.
-In any case, I want to learn more from you.
-If you have the feeling that I would rather not hear something, then I would like to know why you think so.
-If we give each other feedback, those three points should be kept in mind:
+I always want to give you clear and timely feedback, and I hope you will do the same for me.
+If you have any feedback for me, please let me know.
+It could be something you liked and would like to see more of.
+It could also be something you think I could do better.
+Maybe I messed up.
+Either way, I want to learn more from you.
+If you feel I would rather not hear something, I like to know why you believe that.
+When we give each other feedback, these three points should be kept in mind:

 - You are safe.
 Please don’t be afraid of reprisals.

-- The amount of work required to provide feedback should be low.
+- The amount of work required to give feedback should be low.

-- The benefits should be high - positive results.
+- The benefits should be high - positive outcomes.

 I prefer a face-to-face conversation.
-If you want to start a discussion over e-mail or any other channel, I prefer that rather than not bringing it up.
+If you want to start a discussion by email or other means, I prefer that to not mentioning it.